-Nuala is an Associate Professor and Director of Postgraduate Certificate in Higher Education (PGCHE) in the School of Education.
+Nuala is an Associate Professor and Director of Postgraduate Certificate in Higher Education (PGCHE) in the School of Education and Educational Excellence Group Lead for Faculty of Social Sciences.

 Nuala initially trained as a PE teacher in Northern Ireland and then completed an MSc in PE and Sport Science at Loughborough University.
 She went on to lecture in Exercise Physiology for 15 years at Manchester Metropolitan University.
 She held Departmental leadership roles in staff development, key skills and personal tutoring and was appointed a Faculty Senior Learning and Teaching Fellow.
 During this time she also worked as an Exercise Physiology consultant to the England netball team and supported the bronze medal winning team at the Commonwealth Games in Kuala Lumpur in 1998.